tom-salazar/tom-salazar/README.md

 ## Hi there 👋

-- I’m currently learning to write sql queries to improve my database management skills and data visualization with Microsoft Power BI.
+- I’m currently learning to write sql queries to improve my data manipulation skills and data visualization with Microsoft Power BI.

 ## Tools that I Use: